akka/akka/akka-docs/src/main/paradox/actors.md

-The recommended way to instantiate actor props uses reflection at runtime to determine the correct actor constructor to be invoked and due to technical limitations is not supported when said constructor takes arguments that are value classes.
+The recommended way to instantiate actor props uses reflection at runtime to determine the correct actor constructor to be invoked and due to technical limitations it is not supported when said constructor takes arguments that are value classes.
 In these cases you should either unpack the arguments or create the props by calling the constructor manually: